NetickNetworking/NetickEOSTransport/README.md

 **Note**: Epic Account authentication is a two-step process: first authenticate with Epic Account Services, then connect to EOS with the resulting credentials.

-### Local Testing with Multiple Instances
+### Local Testing with Multiple Unity Instances

 **Important**: EOS does not allow multiple logins using the same account or Device ID.
-To test locally with multiple game instances, you must use different authentication methods for each instance:
+To test locally with multiple Unity instances, you must use different authentication methods for each instance:

 **Recommended Setup for Local Testing:**
 - **First Instance**: Use Device ID authentication